acim/go-reflex/README.md

 * `git tag -a v1.13.8-r0 -m "comment"`
 * `git push origin v1.13.8-r0`

-Part 1.13.8 from the example above will be used for Golang base image tag.
+Version segment "1.13.8" from the example above will be used for Golang base image tag.